 - Average Campground Price

 - Cost of RVing vs Staying in a Hotel

 What Are the Different Costs of RV Campgrounds, Parks, and Resorts?

 Some RV campgrounds might be fully booked for your travel dates.
 Make reservations in advance to avoid this.
-If you’re a late planner, don’t worry, since there are usually plenty of parks within an area; you just might have to drive to get a little closer to your destination, if it’s outside of the campground.
+If you’re a late planner, don’t worry, since there are usually plenty of parks within an area; you just might have to drive further to get to your destination if it’s outside of the campground.

 $0 to $40 per night

 Some campsites will allow you to stay for free, which is fantastic if you’re on a strict budget and like a little extra adventure.

 These campgrounds are usually found on public lands like Forest Service lands, Wildlife Management areas, Bureau of Land Management areas, and in county and city parks.
 Many Walmarts will even allow you to park overnight for free (you’ll need the store manager’s permission first).

 Free campgrounds rarely have any amenities, so you’ll have to dry camp the entire time you are there.

 For an extra $20 – $40 per night a budget campground will usually have a bathhouse, dump station, Wi-Fi, an outside grill, and water and electric hookups.
 It’s a little extra, but for a campground with plug-ins and hookups, it’s not a bad deal.